cstromblad/mastodon-curator/README.md

 ## Todo
 - Provide an `pip`-installable version of Curator.
-- Add an `--no-bots` flag to remove accounts identified as bots.
+- Rewrite the API-code and remove the accounts.py timelines.py separation, incorporate with MastodonAPI instead.